ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

     kubectl apply -f manifests/deployment.yaml && \
     kubectl rollout status deployment nginx-deploy

-The `kubectl rollout status` command is handy because it blocks until the rollout is complete, which is handy in an automation context.
+The `kubectl rollout status` command blocks until the rollout is complete, which is handy in an automation context.

 ## Watch the ReplicaSet